 The same encryption technology or similar encryption method has already entered our daily lives.
 The biggest vote comes from our online banking system.

-How often to do we hear about encryption failures or bank accounts being hacked.
+How often do we hear about encryption failures or bank accounts being hacked?
 Most of the cases are of human negligence where they have been susceptible to phishing.

 The smart locks are quite capable and secure.
 It is a human error that makes prone to breaches.